 In today’s world, people are more connected than they have ever been before.
 The innovations of generations before us lend themselves to us, offering experiences most people couldn’t have dreamt of a century ago.

-But even with this constant access of communicating to the masses, it can still be awkward to speak up and start a difficult conversation.
-And it is at often times the most difficult conversations that are the ones that need to happen the most.
+But even with this constant access to communication with the masses, it can still be awkward to speak up and start a difficult conversation.
+And often, the most difficult conversations are the ones that need to happen the most.

 So, as a Fighter, how can you bring up the challenging conversation of pornography without actually having to be the first one to say something?

-If you’re not quite sure how to start the conversation, you’re not alone.
-It’s a tough subject, we totally get it.
+You’re not alone if you’re unsure how to start the conversation.
+It’s a tricky subject, we totally get it.
 That’s why we’ve created this simple guide to start the conversation in more subtle yet powerful ways.

 Here’s how you can start the conversation without saying a word.
-And if you’re nervous about talking to a stranger, check out our comprehensive site called Let’s Talk About Porn that can walk you through each step of breaking the ice and having a meaningful exchange.
+And if you’re nervous about talking to a stranger, check out our comprehensive site called Let’s Talk About Porn, which can walk you through each step of breaking the ice and having a meaningful exchange.
 (Click below to access this thorough step-by-step conversation guide!)

 At Work

-Make a statement with which side of the fence you sit on in regards to porn.
-Whether you have an eye-catching Street Team Kit fact poster by your desk, or have an FTND sticker on your laptop or water bottle, showing your coworkers you’re part of this cause without having to say a word can act as a conversation starter.
+Make a statement about which side of the fence you sit on regarding porn.
+Whether you have an eye-catching Street Team Kit fact poster by your desk or an FTND sticker on your laptop or water bottle, showing your coworkers that you’re part of this cause without having to say a word can act as a conversation starter.

 In fact, like-minded coworkers might respond with words of admiration, or conflicted coworkers might reach out with confusion and questions.
 Either way, acknowledging your stance against pornography with non-verbal cues may be the perfect way to get your coworkers to consider its harmful effects on their relationships and our society.